Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Homological stability for Hurwitz schemes

 So far, we have considered Hurwitz spaces as topological spaces parametrizing continuous branched covers of the disc.
 In order to apply our theorems to arithmetic questions, we need to identify those topological spaces with the complex points of moduli schemes (``Hurwitz schemes'') defined over arithmetic bases.

-Our aim is to show that the \'{e}tale cohomology of Hurwitz schemes is ``the same" in characteristic $0$ and characteristic $p$.
-This would follow immediately if the Hurwitz schemes were smooth and proper; since they are not proper, more work is required.
+In order to apply the topological results of the first part of the paper to counting problems over finite fields, we will need to show that the \'{e}tale cohomology of Hurwitz schemes is ``the same" in characteristic $0$ and characteristic $p$.
+This would follow immediately if the Hurwitz schemes were smooth and proper; since they are not proper, more work is required, involving the use of a compactification whose boundary has normal crossings.

-We will need to study Hurwitz schemes with various auxiliary structures; we try to make the notation suggestive of the auxiliary structure involved: